imaginando/imaginando.github.io/frms/control-panel.md

   - **FORWARD** - Grain is read from the beginning to the end.
   - **BACKWARD** - Grain is read from the end to the beginning.

 - **RANDOM (OFFSET)** - Controls the amount of random applied to the grain starting point.
-Random is applied everytime a grain is started.
+Randomization is applied everytime a grain is fired.

 - **SIZE** - Controls the amount of grain size.

 - **SIZE Mode** - Selects the type of grain's size.

   - **RELATIVE** - The amount of grain size is relative to the size of the sample.
-  - **ABSOLUTE** - The amount of grain size is relative to a fixed value of 100 frames.
+  - **ABSOLUTE** - The amount of grain size is relative to a fixed value of 100 samples.
   - **SYNC** - The amount of grain size is relative to the bpm.

 - **RANDOM (SIZE)** - Controls the amount of random applied to each grain size.
-Random is applied everytime a grain is started.
+Randomization is applied everytime a grain is fired.

 - **DENSITY** - Controls the amount of grains that are being used.